sombriks/sombriks-hq/src/pages/blog/0006-browserify-rocks.md

 tags:
   - posts
   - bundlers
+  - browserify
 date: 2018-12-27
 ---

+**Update 2023-02-21**: Please don't use browserify for modern development anymore

 # Browserify rocks and that's why

 **DISCLAIMER: it does not means that other bundlers sucks.**